Proto-Semitic language: Dating

-Urheimat
+Linguistic homeland

 Since all modern Semitic languages can be traced back to a common ancestor, Semiticists have placed importance on locating the Urheimat of the Proto-Semitic language.
-The Urheimat of the Proto-Semitic language may be considered within the context of the larger Afro-Asiatic family to which it belongs.
+The linguistic homeland of the Proto-Semitic language may be considered within the context of the larger Afro-Asiatic family to which it belongs.

-The previously-popular hypothesis of an Arabian Urheimat has been largely abandoned since the region could not have supported massive waves of emigration before the domestication of camels in the 2nd millennium BC.
+The previously popular hypothesis of an Arabian Urheimat has been largely abandoned since the region could not have supported massive waves of emigration before the domestication of camels in the 2nd millennium BC.

 There is also evidence that Mesopotamia and adjoining areas of modern Syria were originally inhabited by a non-Semitic population.
-That is suggested by non-Semitic toponyms preserved in Akkadian and Eblaite.
+Non-Semitic toponyms preserved in Akkadian and Eblaite suggest this.

 Levant hypothesis

 A Bayesian analysis performed in 2009 suggests an origin for all known Semitic languages in the Levant around 3750 BC, with a later single introduction from South Arabia into the Horn of Africa around 800 BC.
 This statistical analysis could not, however, estimate when or where the ancestor of all Semitic languages diverged from Afroasiatic.
 It thus neither contradicts nor confirms the hypothesis that the divergence of ancestral Semitic from Afroasiatic occurred in Africa.

-Christopher Ehret has hypothesized that genetic analyses (specifically those of Y chromosome phylogeography and TaqI 49a,f haplotypes) shows populations of proto-Semitic speakers may have moved from the Horn of Africa or southeastern Sahara northwards to the Nile Valley, northwest Africa, the Levant, and Aegean.

-North Africa hypothesis

-Edward Lipiński believes that support for an African origin is provided by what he describes as a possible relationship between an early Afroasiatic language and the Niger–Congo languages, whose Urheimat probably lies in Nigeria–Cameroon.
-According to this theory, the earliest wave of Semitic speakers entered the Fertile Crescent via Israel and Syria and eventually founded the Akkadian Empire.
+In another variant of the theory, the earliest wave of Semitic speakers entered the Fertile Crescent via the Levant and eventually founded the Akkadian Empire.
 Their relatives, the Amorites, followed them and settled Syria before 2500 BC.
-Late Bronze Age collapse in Israel led the southern Semites southwards, where they reached the highlands of Yemen after the 20th century BC.
-Those crossed back to the Horn of Africa between 1500 and 500 BC.
+Late Bronze Age collapse in Israel led the South Semites to move southwards where they settled the highlands of Yemen after the 20th century BC until those crossed Bab-el-Mandeb to the Horn of Africa between 1500 and 500 BC.

 Phonology

 Vowels

 Proto-Semitic had a simple vowel system, with three qualities *a, *i, *u, and phonemic vowel length, conventionally indicated by a macron: *ā, *ī, *ū.
-This system is preserved in Akkadian, Ugaritic and Classical Arabic.
+This system is preserved in Classical Arabic.